googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 # How Fuzzilli Works

 This document aims to explain how Fuzzilli generates JavaScript code and how it can be tuned to search for different kinds of bugs.
-Fuzzilli features two separate engines: the older mutation engine and the newer, still mostly experimental and not yet feature-complete, hybrid engine, which is essentially a combination of a purely generative component coupled with existing mutations.
+Fuzzilli features two main fuzzing engines: the mutation engine and the hybrid engine, which is essentially a combination of a purely generative component coupled with existing mutations.
 Before explaining how these engines work, this document first explains FuzzIL, the custom intermediate language around which Fuzzilli is built.

-All of the mechanisms described in this document can be observed in action by using the `--inspect=history` CLI flag.
-If enabled, programs written to disk (essentially the programs in the corpus as well as crashes) will have an additional .history file describing the "history" of the programs, namely the exact mutation, splicing, code generation, etc. steps that were performed to generate it.
+All of the mechanisms described in this document can be observed in action by using the `--inspect` CLI flag.
+If enabled, all programs written to disk (essentially the programs in the corpus as well as crashes) will have an additional .history file describing the "history" of the programs, namely the exact mutation, splicing, code generation, etc. steps that were performed to generate it.

-This document is both a living document, describing how Fuzzilli currently works, and a design doc for future development, in particular of the hybrid engine which is not yet feature complete.
+This document is meant to be a living document, describing how Fuzzilli currently works.

 ## Goals of Fuzzilli
 Besides the central goal of generating "interesting" JavaScript code, Fuzzilli also has to deal with the following two problems.